Report: Detroit Rapper Siditty Allegedly Shot & Killed

 Following the tragic news, members of Barnes’ family spoke about the loss.
 Her sister, Shatara Davis, spoke with 11Alive News about the woman she knew beyond the music.

 “I know her as Qualeisha.
 I know her as LeLe.
 I know her as we, in the same house, in the same bed.
 That’s what I know her as.
 All that friend stuff, I don’t care about none of that.
 That was my sister.
-That was my baby.”
+That was my baby,” Davis said.

 The victim’s mother also told the news station that Barnes was 14 weeks pregnant at the time of her death, making the loss even more devastating for the family.